Multicast PIM Auto RP

 Hello Jose

 The DR should not directly influence the distribution of auto-RP messages in multicast sparse mode.
 The designated router or DR is responsible for sending PIM Register messages to the RP (for sources) and joining the SPT toward the RP (for receivers), it should not affect the distribution of auto-RP messages.
-If, however, you see in practice that the role of the DA does affect RP announcements and RP mapping messages, that would be an interesting experiment to look at.
-Can you share with us in a little more detail the behavior you see with and without the DA designation?
+If, however, you see in practice that the role of the DR does affect RP announcements and RP mapping messages, that would be an interesting experiment to look at.
+Can you share with us in a little more detail the behavior you see with and without the DR designation?
 Are you able to successfully create the lab without the autorp listener command on the mapping agent?
 Let us know so that we can help you further.

 I hope this has been helpful!